Today's Best Tech Deals

 Portrait and landscape orientation

 If you get a stand instead of a flat charger, you’d be wise to make sure it’s made to work with your phone in both landscape and portrait orientation.

 Most of the time, you’ll plop down your phone standing upright.
 And Face ID on iPhones will only work when the phone is upright, too.

 But a charger that works well with your phone in landscape mode makes it easy to play certain games, and of course watch videos, without taking your phone away from those precious free electrons.

 If you keep a case on your phone, you shouldn’t worry too much about whether it will work with a wireless charging pad or stand.
 The vast majority of cases will work just fine.

 There are three types of cases that can pose problems, however:

 The third is especially thick cases.
-Most chargers will work fine on any case up to 3mm thick, and some can go through a 5mm case with ease.
+Most chargers will work fine with any case up to about 3mm thick, and some can go through a 5mm case with ease.
 But maybe you’re a demolition derby racer and also work construction plus you’re a rodeo clown on the weekends.
 Maybe you have an extra-rugged case.
 If so, it’s probably too thick to get a wireless charge going, even if it doesn’t have a metal back (as many extra-rugged cases do).